johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 // !!! => true(function(){ return false; });
 ```

-It's interesting to note that neither case makes it visually obvious there's a problem.
+Here the use of atomic boolean values alleviates the need for arguments in the lambda syntax.
+Again, simplicity in reproducing the issue is preferred for the sake of brevity.
 Having identified the subset of CoffeeScript necessary for reproducing the original issue, we can begin with a precise definiton of terms in the form of a language grammar.

 <div class="center">
   <img src="/assets/images/diagrams/cs-grammar.png"></img>